-“An algorithm could really do better than humans, because it filters out noise.
-If you present an algorithm the same problem twice, you’ll get the same output.
+“An algorithm could really do better than humans because it filters out noise.
+If you present an algorithm with the same problem twice, you’ll get the same output.
 That’s just not true of people.”

 “But humans are not very good at integrating information in a reliable and robust way.
 And that’s what algorithms are designed to do.”

 In a recent interview, Dan Kahneman talks about the problem of decision noise.
 When a group of decision-makers are given the same set of repeatable tasks or problems, you would like for them to generate the same answer, yet that is not the case.
 There is limited consistency with decision-making.

 Kahneman discusses a research test done with a set of insurance underwriters who are given six sample problems.
 He believed that there was a surprising amount of noise given the controlled experiment with disagreement about 56% of the time.
 Professionals with the same training and facing the same stylized problem should generate the same answer.
 That is not the case.